OpenRiskNet/home/openshift/recipes/renew-certificates/README.md

     $ ansible-playbook -i inventory \
         ~/github/openshift-ansible-release-3.9/playbooks/redeploy-certificates.yml

+## Renewing certificates for a specific node
+You can renew certificates for a specific node by placing the node hostname in a the `[new_nodes]` section of the inventory file.
+You should make sure the hostname is copied here, not moved.
+For example, to redeploy to `orn-node-004.openstacklocal` the `[new_nodes]` secttion will like like this:

+    [new_nodes]
+    orn-node-004.openstacklocal

+Then run the following playbook...

+    $ ansible-playbook -v -i inventory \
+        ~/github/openshift-ansible-release-3.7/playbooks/certificate_expiry/easy-mode.yaml

+Once done remove the host from the `[new_nodes]` section.

+## Generating a certificate expiry report
+The following playbook produces a report file in `/tmp/cert-expiry-report.json`: -

+    $ ansible-playbook -v -i inventory \
+        ~/github/openshift-ansible-release-3.7/playbooks/certificate_expiry/easy-mode.yaml

 ## Post deploy issues

 1. It is possible that the KeyCloak/SSO Route (or any other *Redirected* Route)